 One of the initiatives of this legislation is the Medicaid Electronic Health Record (EHR) Incentive Program.
 Under this program, States will distribute incentive payments to qualified Medicaid providers that adopt, implement, upgrade, or meaningfully use, certified EHR technology.

-Nebraska’s State Medicaid Health Information Plan (SMHP) was approved by CMS in November, 2011.
+Nebraska’s initial State Medicaid Health Information Plan (SMHP) was approved by CMS in November, 2011.
 Nebraska launched the Medicaid EHR Incentive Program on May 7, 2012.
 The program will sunset in 2021.